-An important addition to the considerations above is whether you’ll be willing to do your SAT preps while juggling other school work.
+An important addition to the considerations above is whether you’ll be willing to do your SAT test prep while juggling other school work.
 If your target date is within the academic year, you will need to map out a solid time management plan for things to work out nicely.

 On the flip side, you can also choose a test date on lean seasons.
-As mentioned above, the summer and early fall test dates are quite popular because they will let you use your entire summer break for test preps.
-The said schedule can help ease your workload and make your preparation less stressful.
+As mentioned above, the summer and early fall test dates are quite popular because they will let you use your entire summer break for test prep.
+The said schedule can help ease your workload and make your test prep less stressful.

 How many times are you willing to re-take the SAT?